jpsca/jinjax/docs/index.md

   )
 ```

-In this example, it is a component for the whole page, but you can also render smaller components, even from inside a regular Jinja template if you add the catalog as a global:
+In this example, we're rendering a component for the whole page, but you can also render smaller components, even from inside a regular Jinja template by adding the catalog as a global:

 ```python
 app.jinja_env.globals["catalog"] = catalog